Home > 2025 Camp

 MMR 2025 Repertoire

-Large Ensemble Repertoire for this year’s MMR is not yet released, but will be here once it is announced!
+Large Ensemble Repertoire for this year’s MMR are being listed below.
 You will receive a folder with your music at check-in.
 Part assignments are based on policies indicated on the Large Ensemble page.

-Sheet music for the string and symphony orchestras is public domain and is downloadable through imslp.org.
+Some sheet music is public domain and is downloadable through imslp.org.
 Links to pieces that are available for download are listed below.
 String parts are not bowed.
 You will receive a bowed part the first day at check in.

 Please be aware that the sheet music links are for referencing parts.
 Due to the level of work involved in part assignments, we are unable to tell you which part you will be playing until the day of check in.